Skip to Content

 The mission of the Battle Creek VA Medical Center PB-RNR program is to develop competent, confident, practice-ready registered nurses equipped with the knowledge and skills necessary to address the specific needs of our nation's Veterans.

-The overarching goal is safe, high-quality care for Veterans.
-In line with that goal, our program will:
+The overarching Post Baccalaureate RN Residency program goal is to ensure safe, high-quality care for Veterans.

 • Produce residents that provide evidence-based, high quality, Veteran-centered care.